25 over-the-top Christmas displays from across America

 Winter Wonderland Festival in Caldwell, Idaho

 The city of Caldwell in Idaho decorates Indian Creek Plaza annually for Christmas with over a million lights—and it's completely free to visit.
 Holiday lovers can spend time ice skating, chatting with Santa, shopping, and eating during its opening weekend.
 The holiday lights sparkle from Nov.
-17 to Jan.
-8, starting at dusk nightly.
+22 until the first week of January, starting at dusk nightly.

 Blossoms of Lights at the Denver Botanic Gardens in Denver

 Denver Botanic Garden employees take 13 months to develop, plan, and execute Blossoms of Light, the annual Christmas lights display that has transformed the grounds into a twinkling winter wonderland since 1988.
 Twinkling lights cover the 24-acre property, and families can wander through the park from mid-November through the first week of January each year.
-Tickets cost $25 for adults and $21 for kids aged 3 to 15.
+Tickets cost up to $31 for adults and $22 for kids aged 3 to 15.

 Festival of Lights at The Mission Inn Hotel & Spa in Riverside, California